 We have two cats inside, one who likes to go outside as much as possible, and he always goes straight for patches of grass to nibble.

 Why do cats eat grass?

-There are a few different answers to this question, but it most often is attributed to the fact that the cat knows it’s stomach needs purging at times.
+There are a few different answers to this question, but it is most often attributed to the fact that the cat knows its stomach needs purging at times.
 Cats lack the necessary enzyme to break down lots grass or vegetable matter so it often makes them sick.

 Some grass also contains different nutrients that your cat may not be getting in their food, so they’re doing their diet a favor by chowing down on the green stuff.

 According to PetMD, eating grass might even help them with a sore throat!